-Senior military cyber operator removed from Russia task force
+Senior military cyber operator departs Russia task force

-A senior U.S. military cyber operator responsible for overseeing efforts against Russia was dismissed from duty last week by the head of U.S. Cyber Command’s elite digital warfighting unit.
+A senior U.S. military cyber operator responsible for overseeing efforts against Russia recently retired.

-Air Force Lt.
+Recorded Future News previously reported that Air Force Lt.
 Col. Jason Gargan, the commander of a joint task force within the Cyber National Mission Force aligned against Moscow, was “relieved for cause” due to disagreements over operations by the organization’s chief, Marine Corps Maj.
-Gen. Lorna Mahlock, three people with knowledge of the situation told Recorded Future News.
+Gen. Lorna Mahlock.

 The shakeup comes as Mahlock has been nominated to be Cyber Command’s next deputy chief.
 She most recently served as the first military deputy director for combat support at the National Security Agency’s Cybersecurity Directorate and previously was the Marine Corps’ first female chief information officer.

-Last week’s incident is the latest change among the top ranks at Cyber Command, which has been without a Senate-confirmed leader for more than nine months.
-President Donald Trump’s pick to helm the command, and the NSA, will have his first confirmation hearing this week.
+Gargan’s departure is the latest change among the top ranks at Cyber Command, which has been without a Senate-confirmed leader for nearly ten months.
+President Donald Trump’s pick to helm the command, and the NSA, had his first confirmation hearing last week.

 The joint task force on Russia is one of the largest, with anywhere from 300 to 400 personnel.

-In addition, the CNMF’s director of plans, partnerships and policy turned in his resignation, though the move was not linked to Gargan’s dismissal.
+In addition, the CNMF’s director of plans, partnerships and policy turned in his resignation, though the move was not linked to Gargan’s decision.

 Martin Matishak